Found us from search engine?

 Google releases the Penguin update.
 Now, the algorithm can catch sites using so-called ‘black hat’ tactics and eliminate them.
 Users are saved from the actively malevolent sites out there.

 At the same time, however, users find themselves having to type in endless variations on the same theme to get the results they’re looking for.
-For example, “tracking device” and “tracking system” will deliver completely different results despite referring to the same thing.
+For example, the “tracking device” and “tracking system” will deliver completely different results despite referring to the same thing.
 This wastes users’ time.

 Hummingbird is released.
 This is a ground-up revolution and a newly rebuilt algorithm.
-This introduces the concept of search ‘entities’, allowing word association, synonyms and more to better anticipate user intent as an abstract concept, rather than a single concrete action.
+This introduces the concept of search ‘entities’, allowing word association, synonyms, and more to better anticipate user intent as an abstract concept, rather than a single concrete action.
 Faster, better results come through for users.